MiniZinc/libminizinc/docs/en/mzn_search.rst

       ] )
       minimize x[1] + b + xf[2] + card( xs[1] intersect xs[3] );

-If you'd like to provide a most complete warmstart information, please provide values for all variables which are output when there is no output item or when compiled with ``--output-mode dzn``.
+If you'd like to provide a most complete warm start information, please provide values for all variables which are output when there is no output item or when compiled with ``--output-mode dzn``.

 ..